-Prior to IFES, Stoilov worked at the Center for Democracy and Election Management (CDEM) at American University.
-While at CDEM, she worked in a variety of capacities on many projects, including organizing election management and election observation training institutes; implementing student poll worker recruitment and training programs; and organizing election observation missions for international lawyers.
+Prior to IFES, Vassia worked at the Center for Democracy and Election Management at American University where she organized election management and election observation training institutes, implemented student poll worker recruitment and training programs and organized election observation missions for international lawyers.
 She conducted research for the Commission on Federal Election Reform, co-chaired by former U.S. President Jimmy Carter and former U.S. Secretary of State James A. Baker, III.

-Stoilov has also worked for the Organization for Security and Cooperation in Europe; the Bulgarian Parliament; and the Bulgarian Ministry of Foreign Affairs.
+Vassia has also worked for the Organization for Security and Co-operation in Europe, the Bulgarian Parliament and the Bulgarian Ministry of Foreign Affairs.
 She was an adjunct professor at American University and has published on election administration topics in a variety of publications.